thoukydides/homebridge-skybell/README.md

 * Matthias Hochgatterer's [Home](http://hochgatterer.me/home/) *(recommended)*.
 * Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) *(free)*.

 However, Apple's Home app does generate rich notifications for both doorbell button presses and motion events.
 These appear with a small snapshot image from the camera.
 A larger image and live video stream can be viewed by sliding the notification left and selecting *View*.
-The dootbell button notification is enabled by default, but the motion event notification has to be explicitly enabled within the app.
+The doorbell button notification is enabled by default, but the motion event notification has to be explicitly enabled within the app.

 ### Snapshot Image